Ultimate Guide To Understanding and Purchasing NV Auto Insurance

-What is the criminal penalty for failing to have a policy of liability insurance?
+- What is the criminal penalty for failing to have a liability insurance policy?

 Failing to have the car insured will result in a misdemeanor conviction and a fine of up to $1000.00 plus fees and assessments.
 There are options to have this fine amount reduced if you obtain insurance after the fact of the citation.
 Call us now to discuss this option.

-Uninsured/Underinsured Motorist (UM/UIM) provides medical bill coverage for you and your passengers if the other driver is at fault and does not have any insurance or fails to have enough insurance coverage to pay for your losses. t have enough insurance (underinsured) to pay all of your loss, this coverage pays for the medical costs of you and your passengers.
+Uninsured/Underinsured Motorist (UM/UIM) provides medical bill coverage for you and your passengers if the other driver is at fault and has no insurance or enough insurance to pay for your losses. t have enough insurance (underinsured) to pay all of your loss; this coverage pays for the medical costs of you and your passengers.

 Medical Payments (Medpay) insurance for treatment of injuries to the driver and passengers regardless of who is at fault in the accident.
 It also covers injuries to pedestrians who are hit by a car.

 Collision Insurance.
-In addition to injuries to a person from a car accident, you can obtain collision insurance which covers damage to your car as the result of a collision regarding of who is at fault for the accident.
-This policy pays for your car to be repaired or the equivalent of money damages.
+In addition to injuries to a person from a car accident, you can obtain collision insurance which covers damage to your car due to a collision regarding who is at fault for the accident.
+This policy pays for repairing your car or the equivalent of money damages.
 This policy does not pay for injuries to any drivers or passengers.

 Comprehensive.
-This insurance covers you against losses that occurred from something other than a collision, such as theft, hail damage, falling object, flood, or fires.
+This insurance protects you against losses from something other than a collision, such as theft, hail damage, falling object, flood, or fire.
 This policy does not pay for injuries to the driver or any passengers.

 Rental Car Reimbursement.
-This provides a fixed daily amount rental car coverage during the time that your car is being repaired regardless of who is at fault for the accident.
+It provides a fixed daily rental car coverage when your car is being repaired, regardless of who is at fault for the accident.

-GAP Insurance or “Guaranteed Asset Protection” insurance will pay the difference between what is owed on the car loan and the replacement cost of the car if it is determined to be a total loss.
-If you do not have GAP insurance and you owe more on your loan than what the insurance company will pay for the loss, you will need to pay the different to the lender yourself.
-This situation usually only arises in conjunction with the purchase of a brand new car.
-You can purchase this insurance directly from the dealer, or you can shop around to find the best rates.
+GAP Insurance, or “Guaranteed Asset Protection” insurance, will pay the difference between what is owed on the car loan and the replacement cost if it is determined to be a total loss.
+If you do not have GAP insurance and owe more on your loan than the insurance company will pay for the loss, you must pay the difference to the lender yourself.
+This situation usually only arises in conjunction with the purchase of a brand-new car.
+You can purchase this insurance directly from the dealer or shop for the best rates.

-This is the amount you pay out of pocket before the insurance will pay for your loss.
-This only applies to collision and comprehensive coverage.
-For example, if you have a $1000.00 deductible and $5,000.00 in damages, you will pay $!000.00 and the insurance company will pay $4000.00.
+It is the amount you pay out of pocket before the insurance will pay for your loss.
+It only applies to collision and comprehensive coverage.
+For example, if you have a $1000.00 deductible and $5,000.00 in damages, you will pay $!000.00, and the insurance company will pay $4000.00.

-There are a number of different factors that insurance companies use to determine the price you pay.
+Insurance companies use several different factors to determine the price you pay.
 Some of these factors are:

 - Your driving record.
-This is why it is imperative to retain an attorney to attempt to negotiate any citations to non-moving violations.
+It is why it is imperative to retain an attorney to attempt to negotiate any citations for non-moving violations.

 - Your zip code.
 Different zip codes carry lower rates.

 - Gender and age.
-Women generally pay less because they have fewer claims and with less overall damages.
+Women generally pay less because they have fewer claims and fewer overall damages.

 - Make and model of your vehicle.
 More expensive cars are usually more costly to insure.

-- What questions should I ask my insurance broker when I am shopping for a policy?
-You want to make sure that you have the appropriate level of coverage for your financial situation.
-You definitely do not want to be underinsured so that your assets are at risk in an accident claim, but you do not want to be over-insured and wasting money on a policy for coverage you may not need.
+- What questions should I ask my insurance broker when shopping for a policy?
+You want to ensure that you have the appropriate level of coverage for your financial situation.
+You do not want to be underinsured so that your assets are at risk in an accident claim, but you want to be over insured and save money on a policy for coverage you may not need.

-First, take an accurate accounting of your financial situation with you to the meeting, including how much you make, what you own, bank account information, any other asset information, including under what name the assets are held.
+First, take an accurate accounting of your financial situation to the meeting, including how much you make, what you own, bank account information, and any other asset information, including under what name the assets are held.

-- Ask if the policy you are shown has high enough limits to protect you if you are at fault in an accident
+- When shown a policy, ask if it has sufficient limits to protect you if you are at fault in an accident.

 - Ask how much you will pay if you purchase additional insurance.